gcelano/Linguistic-annotation-and-XQuery-2S-2015/Syllabus.md

   * Syntax: technical nodes and linguistic nodes

 * 19 May 2014
-  * The FLWOR expression: more examples
+  * The FLWOR expression: examples about the use of the for and let clauses

 * 26 May 2014
   * Functions in XQuery